crisp-im/crisp-sdk-android/README.md

 ![Crisp](./.github/logo_blue.png)

-Crisp is a multichannel customer support software that centralizes more than 10 different channels into one place.
+Crisp is a multichannel customer support software that centralizes more than 10 different channels into one place.<br />

-Among those, chat support is a prominent channel companies choose to offer real-time customer support.
+Among those, chat support is a prominent channel companies choose to offer real-time customer support.<br />

-With Crisp native mobile chat SDK for Android, companies can add a seamless support chat experience to their native mobile app.
+With Crisp native mobile chat SDK for Android, companies can add a seamless support chat experience to their native mobile app.<br />
 The chat widget also comes with help articles, AI chatbot builder and many other features built to help companies improve their customer support experience.

 # Crisp Chat SDK for Android